w3c/yml2vocab/README.md

 # Generate RDFS vocabulary files from YAML

 This script in this module converts a simple [RDF](https://www.w3.org/TR/rdf11-concepts/) vocabulary, described in [YAML](https://yaml.org/spec/1.2.2/), into a formal [RDFS](https://www.w3.org/TR/rdf-schema/) in [JSON-LD](https://www.w3.org/TR/json-ld11/), [Turtle](https://www.w3.org/TR/turtle/), and [HTML+RDFa](https://www.w3.org/TR/rdfa-core/).
+Optionally, a simple [JSON-LD `@context`](https://www.w3.org/TR/json-ld11/#the-context)  is also generated for the vocabulary.
 Neither the script nor the YAML format is prepared for complex vocabularies; its primary goal is to simplify the generation of simple, straightforward RDFS vocabularies not requiring, for instance, sophisticated OWL statements.

 When running, the script relies on two files:

 1. The `vocabulary.yml` file, containing the definition for the vocabulary entries.
 (It is also possible to use a different name for the YAML file, see below.)
 2. The `template.html` file, used to create the HTML file version of the vocabulary.
+(It is also possible to use a different name for the template file, see below.)

 ## Definition of the vocabulary in the YAML file